Social Innovation and System Change

 The Food Security Research Project is a partnership with the Institute for Sustainable Food Systems (ISFS) at Kwantlen Polytechnic University (KPU) to research local food access among newcomers to Canada in the Metro Vancouver area in 2021.
 As a result of this project, we developed the Food Skills For Families program.

-In 2022 we are launching the Immigrant Women Food Policy Group to engage in further discussion and knowledge mobilization for policy change around this important issue.
+In 2022 we launched the Immigrant Women Food Policy Group to engage in further discussion and knowledge mobilization for policy change around this important issue.

 Substitute Child Care Staffing Solutions Research Study